Amulya78364/Markdown-to-GoogleDocs/README.md

 ```bash
 Document created successfully: https://docs.google.com/document/d/<DOCUMENT_ID>/edit
 ```
-Click the link to view your formatted Google Doc.
+Click the link to view the formatted Google Doc.

 ## Notes
    - Ensure you have a valid Google account for API authentication.